Bobby Slowik

-Bobby Slowik (born June 9, 1987) is an American football coach who currently serves as the senior passing game coordinator for the Miami Dolphins of the National Football League (NFL).
-He has previously has served as an assistant coach for the Washington Redskins and San Francisco 49ers.
+Bobby Slowik (born June 9, 1987) is an American professional football coach who is the offensive coordinator for the Miami Dolphins of the National Football League (NFL).
+He previously served as an assistant coach for the Washington Redskins, San Francisco 49ers and Houston Texans.

 Playing career

 Bobby Slowik attended Michigan Tech University and played wide receiver for the Huskies in 2006, 2007, and 2008.
 Slowik started 10 games at wide receiver in 2008, recording 43 receptions for 603 yards and 4 touchdowns.

 Coaching career

 Washington Redskins

 After spending the 2010 season as a video assistant, Slowik accepted his first NFL coaching position as a defensive assistant with the Washington Redskins in 2011 under head coach Mike Shanahan.
 Slowik remained on the coaching staff as a defensive assistant through the 2013 NFL season, after which Mike Shanahan was fired and Slowik was not retained.

 Pro Football Focus

 Following his stint with the Redskins, Slowik spent 2014 through 2016 as an analyst with sports analytics company Pro Football Focus.
 Slowik worked as a senior analyst at PFF, responsible for grading NFL players and reviewing the grading of other analysts.